 With a fraud alert active, you have to be available at either your work phone or home phone to approve opening the credit account.
 No big deal.
 It will just require a short delay in your instant gratification and a call-back to the credit company authorizing the new account.

 If you can live with that, putting a fraud alert on your credit will help protect you in some situations.

 NOTE: You want to be cautious if you’re just about to apply for a home loan or refinance.
 Let your broker know that you have a fraud alert in place because you’re trying to protect yourself against fraud.

 On the plus side, a fraud alert won’t cause any problems with your current credit card, bank or credit accounts.
 It’s focused on new credit accounts, not the ones you already have opened.

-If you decide you want to remove a fraud alert you’ll need to request it in writing.
-You’ll have to include your name, social security number, current and previous addresses, date of birth, and telephone number and send it to the fraud department of the credit bureaus where the alert has been placed.
-I’d also suggest using certified mail or overnight shipping.
+You’ll need to send this information to the fraud department of the credit bureaus where the alert has been placed.
+We also suggest using certified mail or overnight shipping.
 You want to be able to track a letter that has all that critical data.
 You could also just wait the 90 days for the alert to expire.